CodaBool/analytics/readme.md

 The `cfid` can be tricky to configure right.
 I believe you will need to setup a subdomain for your workers on this [page](https://dash.cloudflare.com/?to=/:account/workers).
 Also keep in mind that since these are DNS changes it can take a couple minutes to propgate and testing record changes may not be reflected immediately.

 6. Verify it's working by testing your [worker](https://dash.cloudflare.com/?to=/:account/workers).
 This worker is only runnable through a scheduled cron in it's current state.
 So, put it on a `* * * * *` cron at the triggers tab.
 Then activate a log stream to capture a log event for debugging.
-7. Once verified working remove the debug var. set to a `0 0 * * *` and enjoy weekly metric emails ☕
+7. Once verified working remove the debug var. set to a daily cron of `0 9 * * *` and enjoy weekly (unless past alarm state it will email daily) metric emails ☕

 # 🤖 Automation
 I have automatted builds which require setting these two GitHub Action secrets: